itspacrat/aoc-solutions/README.md

+# itspacrat's AOC repo
+a repo to store advent of code solutions i've done after they come out.
+Videos may come out alongside each year as well!!!
-# public-art
+# navigation
-a repo for me to store art that i don't mind you all seeing
+wip